nelsonomuto/angular-ui-form-validation/README.md

 ## Getting Started
 >
-The idea behind this component is to allow you to be able to do three things that will encourage code reuse:
+The idea behind this component is to encourage code reuse and eliminate boilerplate redundancy by doing three basic things:

-**(1)** Provide a list of 12 commonly used validations that you may plug in to your form fields.
+**(1)** Provides a list of 12 commonly used validations that you may plug in to your form fields.

-**(2)** Give you the flexibility to add your own custom validations.
+**(2)** Gives you the flexibility to add your own custom validations.
 Either locally on your view/template controller or in a centralized customValidationTypes where you can re-use them across your application.

-**(3)** Create the markup for how your errors will be displayed separately in any number of isolated templates that can be easily re-used across different forms.
+**(3)** Allows you to create the markup for how your errors will be displayed separately in any number of isolated templates that can be easily re-used across different forms.

 The end result is validation and error handling without convoluting your markup with a bunch of ng-show, ng-hide blocks and having to copy paste that into other forms.